Updated: September 22, 2020 | Original Post: October 23, 2019

 Full disclosure – I’m writing this after sitting through my third Internet Security session run by Paul Davis and he made a great point about cyber bullying that I’ve never heard before and was bang on – it is never an accident.

 If your child is being bullied, I think the best recourse is to report it to the school principal.
 Depending on what was done and the ages involved I would also report it to the police.
-Paul suggested that involving a lawyer might also be worth doing – a lawyer’s letter to the bully’s parents would be very impactful.
+Paul suggested that involving a lawyer might also be worth doing – a lawyer’s letter to the bully’s parents can be very impactful.

 By reporting it you are telling the bully that your child is not going to be an easy target/victim.
 The good news about cyber bullying is that they will likely make it easy to prove – take screenshots.
 Save whatever you can and show it to the principal/police/lawyer.
 The more you can give to them, the greater the chance that the bully will be held accountable.